Another I/O and multimedia streaming library.

 - [x] Metadata support.

 - [ ] Hints for best chunk size.

 - [ ] Stream sequences (e.g. archives of multiple files).

 - [ ] Dynamic (run-time polymorphic) stage interface.

 - [ ] Stable API.

 The flod package provides only basic building blocks.
-Pipes doing useful transformations will be implemented in separate packages, either natively in D or as wrappers over libraries written in other languages, mainly C. Some of them are already under development:
+Pipes doing anything more interesting than just passing unchanged data around will be implemented in separate packages, either natively in D or as wrappers over libraries written in other languages, mainly C. Some of them are already under development: